nenning/OutlookCalendarSync/README.md

 ---

-## Overview
+## 📝 Overview

-This tool automates n-way blocking of free/busy time between all Office 365 accounts in **classic** Outlook (Windows).
+This tool automates n-way blocking of free/busy time between all calendar accounts (e.g., Office 365, Google, iCloud) configured in the **classic** Outlook for Windows desktop application.
+As long as a calendar is visible in the Outlook desktop client, this tool can sync with it.
 It creates "blocker" appointments to prevent double-bookings, cleaning up stale blockers and handling recurring meetings gracefully.

 It runs entirely on the desktop (no cloud dependencies), uses only Outlook COM interop, and supports: